Gamerboy6415/MYOD/readme.md

 ```

 After the system reboots, it should automatically display the alert renderer.

-Make sure the system is connected to the internet.
+* Make sure the system is connected to the internet.
 Press the "i" key to display the IP address of the machine.
-You can access the control panel by navigating to `http://<IP_ADDRESS>:5000` in your web browser.
+* You can access the control panel by navigating to `http://<IP_ADDRESS>:5000` in your web browser.
 QuantumENDEC can be accessed at `http://<IP_ADDRESS>:8050`.
 Default password is 'hackme', you should change it immediately.
 The control panel is mostly unfinished right now
+* **Make sure to enable audio output and input within QuantumENDEC settings, they should be set to the 'pulse' setting.**

 # License
 This project is licensed under the GNU General Public License v3.0 License - see the [LICENSE](LICENSE.md) file for details